 This is a controversial take, as many lifters and strength coaches heavily advise against doing squats outside of a more traditional squat rack.
 They reason that the machine’s fixed vertical path doesn’t allow for variability in movement, resulting in injury.

 They’re not entirely wrong.
 That said, when done with proper form, a Smith machine squat can result in serious gains.
 A 2010 study in the Journal of Strength and Conditioning Research found free weight and Smith machine squats resulted in most muscles worked by the move, except for the gastrocnemius (calf muscle), biceps femoris (the back part of the thigh), and vastus medialis (the inner part of the quadriceps), which all responded better to free weights.
 (1)

 The Smith machine squat is performed similar to a free weight one, except that your feet should be slightly in front of the barbell instead of directly underneath the bar.
-Additionally, ensure your knees don’t travel too far past your toe line — while this is OK to some length, taking it to the extreme has been proven to be detrimental to your joint health.
+Additionally, ensure your knees don’t travel too far past your toe line — while this is OK to some extent, taking it to the extreme has been shown to be potentially detrimental to your joint health.
 (3)

 Like the squat, doing split squats with a Smith machine will ensure you have more stability during the movement.
 That stability allows you to lengthen your stride, which in turn allows for greater hip flexion and greater stretch of the gluteus maximus.
 Furthermore, it allows for greater training of your weaker leg to address muscle imbalances.

 To create even more muscle extension, elevate your front or back foot on a block or bench.
 The Journal of Strength and Conditioning Research in 2017, however, did note that doing this move with a Smith machine does result in decreased muscle activation in the body’s frontal plane.
 (4)